Economy of Singapore: Monetary policy

 The Monetary Authority of Singapore (MAS) is Singapore's central bank and financial regulatory authority.
-Its current chairman is Tharman Shanmugaratnam (May 2011–present).
+Its current chairman is Lawrence Wong (July 2023–present).
 It administers the various statutes pertaining to money, banking, insurance, securities and the financial sector in general, as well as currency issuance.
 The MAS has been given powers to act as a banker to and financial agent of the Government.
 It has also been entrusted to promote monetary stability, and credit and exchange policies conducive to the growth of the economy.

 Unlike many other central banks such as Federal Reserve System, European Central Bank or Bank of England, MAS does not regulate the monetary system via interest rates to influence the liquidity in the system.
 Instead, it chooses to do it via the foreign exchange mechanism, which it has been doing since 1981.
 In doing so it manages the Singapore dollar versus a number of currencies that they do not reveal publicly – a Singapore dollar nominal effective exchange rate (S$ NEER).
 It carries this out by intervening in the SGD market as well as other operations in the money market.
 The MAS reviews its policy stance less frequently than most central banks, in a cycle that is around every 6 months.
 In some circumstances, such as during the COVID-19 pandemic MAS can change the date of its twice yearly meeting.

 In May 2022, six major banks agreed to pay $64.5 million to resolve antitrust allegations that they worked together to rig benchmark Singapore interest rates.
 The banks involved included Credit Suisse AG, Deutsche Bank AG, The Hongkong and Shanghai Banking Corporation Limited, ING Bank N.V., Citibank N.A. and JPMorgan Chase & Co.

 Property policy

-To dampen property speculation, the government imposed Additional Buyer Stamp Duty (ABSD) starting in December 2011.
+To dampen property speculation, the government imposed Additional Buyer's Stamp Duty (ABSD) starting in December 2011.
 It was subsequently raised in January 2013 and then again in July 2018.
 Currently for Singapore citizens buying their first property, there is no ABSD.
 For their second property onwards, they pay up to 15% ABSD.
-For foreigners the ABSD rate is 20% no matter if it is the first property.
-And for entities it is 25%.
+For foreigners the ABSD rate is 60% no matter if it is the first property.
+And for entities it is 65%.
 At the same time they raised the ABSD in 2018, the MAS tightened rules on housing loans, by limiting the loan tenure and reducing the Loan-to-Value ratio.

 Mergers and acquisitions

-16,156 mergers and acquisitions deals have been conducted in Singapore so far, which accumulated to a total value of 850. bil.
-USD.
+16,156 mergers and acquisitions deals have been conducted in Singapore so far, which accumulated to a total value of US$850 bil.
 Since 1985 there has been a constant upward trend, disrupted only in 2002 and 2009.
-The most active year in terms of numbers (926) and value (78. bil.
-USD) has been 2017, so there is currently an all-time high.
+The most active year in terms of numbers (926) and value (US$78 bil.) has been 2017, so there is currently an all-time high.
 In general inbound and outbound deals in Singapore are nearly equally distributed.

 Here is a list of the top 10 deals with Singaporean participation inbound or outbound: